-Otherwise the inspector was satisfied that the health and safety of residents, visitors and staff was promoted.
-There was a Health and Safety Statement in place.
-There was an active health and safety committee and a monthly health and safety audit of the premises was carried out.
-The assessments were being updated regularly as risks were identified or changed for residents.
-Risk assessments were also carried out on the use of staff vehicles to transport residents.
+The inspector was not satisfied that the health and safety of residents, visitors and staff was sufficiently promoted.

+There was an active health and safety committee and a weekly health and safety audit of the premises was carried out.
+The assessments were being updated regularly as risks were identified or changed.
+Risk assessments were also carried out on the vehicles used to transport residents.